 Founded by Presbyterians in 1872, Lyon College has, over the years, celebrated its Scottish heritage in many ways.
 From the choice of its athletic mascot, the Scots, the College has developed a distinctive and multifaceted program that is known and respected throughout the United States, Canada, and more recently the United Kingdom.
-In addition to an international prize-winning pipe band, Lyon's Scottish heritage is promoted through a Scottish Arts bagpipe minor, college credit courses in Highland dance, and drumming, and an instructional outreach program.
+In addition to an international prize-winning pipe band, Lyon's Scottish heritage is promoted through a Scottish arts bagpipe minor, Celtic studies minor, college credit courses in Highland dance and drumming, an instructional outreach program.
 Our unique Lyon College tartan is now registered in Scotland.